Links on Android Authority may earn us a commission. Learn more.

 Then there’s the competition.
 Wait.
 What competition?!?
 There are barely any other folding phones in this class.
-True, there’s the excellent Huawei Mate X2, but it doesn’t have access to Google Play Services, nor is it widely available outside of China.
+True, there’s the interesting Huawei Mate Xs 2, but it doesn’t have access to Google Play Services, nor is it widely available outside of China.
 That makes it a non-starter for most.
 The Oppo Find N and Honor Magic V are in a similar situation — impressive, tablet-type foldables with no plans for launches outside of China.